mittelmark/DGTcl/lib/tdot/tdot.md

 __tdot write__ _?device?_

 > Writes the current tdot code to the given device.
 If the argument is empty the function just returns the tdot code.
-The following devices are support:
+The following output devices (filenames and the canvas widget) are support:

-> - filenames which can be:
+> Filenames can be:

-     - dot files
+> - dot files
   - png files
   - pdf files
   - svg files
+  - tk files (containing Tk canvas code)
   - any other file type support by Graphviz

 > Please note, that except for the dot file format the other file formats require an existing Graphviz installation.

-> - Tk canvas widget
+> And we can write to a Tk canvas widget, see here an example:

 ```{.tcl}
 # demo: write